zscaler/terraform-provider-zpa/docs/resources/zpa_policy_access_rule_v2.md

 - `description` (String) This is the description of the access policy rule.
 - `action` (String) This is for providing the rule action.
 Supported values: ``ALLOW``, ``DENY``, and ``REQUIRE_APPROVAL``
 - `custom_msg` (String) This is for providing a customer message for the user.
+- `extranet_enabled` (boolean) Indiciates if the application is designated for Extranet Application Support (true) or not (false).
+Extranet applications connect to a partner site or offshore development center that is not directly available on your organization’s network.

   ⚠️ **WARNING:**: The attribute ``rule_order`` is now deprecated in favor of the new resource  [``policy_access_rule_reorder``](zpa_policy_access_rule_reorder.md)